What is the NCRP?

 The NCRP is a risk-based sampling and testing programme.
-It monitors chemical residue and contaminant levels in animals and non-dairy animal products, including:
+It tests for chemical residue and contaminant levels in animals and animal products, including from:

 - wild animals

-The programme ensures New Zealand animal products are not a risk to health and are suitable for export.
+The programme demonstrates that animal products are not a food safety risk and are suitable for export.

 How does the NCRP work?

-The NCRP has two parts: monitoring and surveillance.
+The NCRP has 2 parts: monitoring and surveillance.

-Surveillance takes targeted samples from live and slaughtered animals where a risk has been found.
-The risk could be to human or animal health, or a risk to trade.
+MPI takes targeted samples where a risk has been found.
+The risk could be to human or animal health, or to overseas market access.

 What the NCRP tests

-Reports with results are published each year.
-These have more information about how sampling and testing is carried out, and recent results.
+MPI publishes anonymised reports with results each year.
+These have more information about how sampling and testing is done, and recent results.

 Who to contact